darul75/ng-audio/README.md

 ### Options

-Options for your slider in json format {from:.....}
+Options for your audio in json format {playlist:.....}

 * `playlist`: list of sound url to load ( CORS, so be careful delivered by your server )
 * `loop`: loop sound